Bright Horizons Family Solutions (BFAM) Q2 2017 Results - Earnings Call Transcript

 Operator

-Our next question is from David Chu from Bank of America Merill Lynch.
+Our next question is from David Chu from Bank of America Merrill Lynch.
 Please go ahead.

 David Chu - Bank of America Merrill Lynch